Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 4. Under "System variables", find and select "Path"
 5. Click "Edit"
 6. Click "New" to add each required path:
+   - For Python: Should be added automatically during installation if "Add Python to PATH" was checked
    - For LibreOffice: `C:\Program Files\LibreOffice\program`
    - For Tesseract: `C:\Program Files\Tesseract-OCR`
    - For Weasyprint: `C:\weasyprint` (or your chosen directory)